 TGaz Editor: Modify the text in the second pargraph of 11.22.6.3.5 P91L24 as follows:

-An ISTA may request a Secure ToF measurement by setting the Secure ToF Measurement subfield in the Measurement Parameters field in the initial Fine Timing Measurement Request frame.
+An ISTA may request a Secure ToF measurement by setting the Secure ToF Measurement subfield in the Measurement Parameters field in the initial (#1449) Protected Dual of Fine Timing Measurement Request frame.
 An ISTA shall not set to Secure Tof Measurement subfield in a request to an RSTA if the RSTA has not set the Secure ToF Supported field in the EDMG Capabilities field to 1.
-An RSTA that support Secure ToF measurement shall acknowledge a request for Secure ToF measurement by setting the Secure ToF Measurement subfield in the Measurement Parameters field in the initial Fine Timing Measurement frame.
+An RSTA that support Secure ToF measurement shall acknowledge a request for Secure ToF measurement by setting the Secure ToF Measurement subfield in the Measurement Parameters field in the initial (#1449) Protected Dual of Fine Timing Measurement frame.